Noel Hudson

 Noel Baring Hudson (18 December 1893 – 5 October 1970) was a British Anglican priest who over thirty years served as bishop of Labuan and Sarawak, Newcastle and Ely.
 He was also a first-class Rugby Union player and decorated soldier during World War I.

 Hudson was born on 18 December 1893, the sixth son of the Reverend Thomas Hudson and his wife Alethea Matheson.
 His maternal grandmother, Alethea Hayter, was the sister of statistician Henry Heylyn Hayter and of engineer Harrison Hayter, while Hudson's sister, Elizabeth, would marry Frederick Gordon-Lennox, 9th Duke of Richmond.
 Noel was educated at St Edward's School, Oxford, where his father had been headmaster, and went on to Christ's College, Cambridge, where he was Tancred Student.

 In 1914, on the outbreak of World War I, Hudson joined the Royal Berkshire Regiment.
 The war saw two of his brothers killed and another wounded.
-Hudson himself ended as an acting brigadier having been awarded a DSO and Bar and an MC and Bar and being twice Mentioned in Despatches, having been wouned in fifteen places.
+Hudson himself ended as an acting brigadier having been awarded a DSO and Bar and an MC and Bar and being twice Mentioned in Despatches, having been wounded in fifteen places.
 For the DSO the following citation was given:

 For consistent gallantry and able leadership, particularly on 8 August 1918, south of Morlancourt, when he personally led his battalion forward to the attack through heavy fog and intense shell and machine gun fire.
 When they were held up by machine guns he pushed forward alone, knocking out one of the machine guns and getting wounded in doing so.
 In spite of this, he rushed two other machine guns which were holding up the advance, and continued to lead his battalion forward until he was again seriously wounded by machine-gun fire in three places.
 He showed splendid courage and determination.

 By 1914, Hudson had already shown promise as a rugby union running standoff half and centre threequarter.
 He played for Harlequin F.C.and Cambridge University and seems to have narrowly missed a Blue.
 In 1919, having recovered from war wounds, he was captain of Harlequins but again failed to gain a coveted Blue despite appearing regularly in the XV.
 He would later play for Headingley and Yorkshire.